ElectricSleep/RITN/README.md

 - Flutter (Dart)
 - Rust

-I don't have an experience with either Flutter or Rust, though I've come across both; I'd like to try and build something and see how functional I may get it.
+I don't have any experience with either Flutter or Rust, though I've come across both; I'd like to try and build something and see how functional I may get it.

 ## Lession Learned